 Clear Law Institute offers a 1-hour version that complies with the Chicago law for annual harassment training.

 Many HR professionals have seen online training programs from diversity training providers that spend too much time on the basics and leave employees bored and uninterested.
 Clear Law goes beyond the basics of many training programs to ensure your employees understand the subject matter and what makes inclusion training important.
 We also understand that when it comes to effective learning, employee engagement should be a priority.
 Other inclusion training programs tend to include non-nuanced scenarios that seem obvious to the average learner.
-By challenging learners to explore the nuances of unconscious bias, microaggressions, and bystander intervention, our DEI training programs ensure your employees are engaged and provided with practical guidance that can be implemented in your organization immediately.
+By challenging learners to explore the nuances of unconscious bias, microaggressions, bystander intervention, and inclusive language, our DEI training programs ensure your employees are engaged and provided with practical guidance that can be implemented in your organization immediately.

 Bystander Intervention (1 hour) - Meets the City of Chicago requirements for 1 hour of Bystander Intervention Training